Flat rate per finished hour

 |Change fee (significant change requests that have previously passed review, or significant new material such as a rewritten chapter, new chapter, or other content that adds substantially to production time that was not accounted for in the initial agreement)||$50 plus additional pay-for-production time at the project's rate|

 Non-fiction projects that contain many names (especially American names, few of which have predictable pronunciations) and/or foreign language quotations will have to be estimated on a per-case basis.
-Some non-fiction books do not make very good audiobooks because they rely on a lot of graphics, tables, and lists.
-If this seems to be the case, we'll let you know and offer suggestions for modifying the content for audio.
+Non-fiction books that rely on a lot of graphics, tables, and lists will have to be abridged.

 Audio Publishing Rights Sales